-82The height and slope of the demand curve labeled "IOR-ONRRP = 10 bps" were calibrated to match the average EFFR-IOR spread and the local liquidity effect for the corresponding subsample, but the other subsamples were not targeted.
-The theoretical demand labeled "IOR-ONRRP = 25 bps" predicts an EFFR-IOR spread that is somewhat high, but it only takes a 2 bp reduction in the liquidity return parameter, ι{l} , to bring the theoretical EFFR-IOR spread in line with the data.
+&lt;sup>37The height and slope of the demand curve labeled "IOR-ONRRP = 10 bps" were calibrated to match the average EFFR-IOR spread and the local liquidity effect for the corresponding subsample, but the other subsamples were not targeted.
+The theoretical demand labeled "IOR-ONRRP = 25 bps" predicts an EFFR-IOR spread that is somewhat high, but it only takes a 2 bp reduction in the liquidity return parameter, $\iota{\ell}$ , to bring the theoretical EFFR-IOR spread in line with the data.

-83In terms of local fit, the reduced-form specification is, as expected, no worse than the theory since it is more flexible.
-E.g., it allows us to choose four parameters, i.e., $(\underline{s}, \overline{s}, \xi, Q_0)$, to match the data corresponding to each is evident from the figure, their predictions for lower levels of Q are quite different.
-To illustrate this point, focus on the subsample with IOR-ONRRP spread equal to 10 bps.
-The reduced-form model in the bottom-right panel estimates the steepest point on the corresponding demand at about \$934 bn (or about \$1,637 bn of total reserves), and predicts that reducing the supply of reserves below \$800 (or about \$1,255 bn of total reserves) would have essentially no effect on the equilibrium EFFR-IOR spread.84 In contrast, our theory estimates the steepest point on the demand at about \$500 bn (or about \$662 bn of total reserves), and predicts that reductions in the supply of reserves start to cause significant increases in the EFFR-IOR spread for levels of reserves roughly below \$700 (below \$1,064 bn of total reserves).
+&lt;sup>38In terms of local fit, the reduced-form specification is, as expected, no worse than the theory since it is more flexible.
+E.g., it allows us to choose four parameters, i.e., $(\underline{s}, \overline{s}, \xi, Q_0)$ , to match the data corresponding to each subsample, while the theoretical demands corresponding to each subsample are generated by changing only one parameter, i.e., the policy spread $\iota_r$ - $\iota_o$ .

+of active excess reserves (or about \$1,637 bn of total reserves), and predicts that reducing the supply of reserves below \$800 (or about \$1,255 bn of total reserves) would have essentially no effect on the equilibrium EFFR-IOR spread.
+In contrast, our theory estimates the steepest point on the demand at about \$500 bn (or about \$662 bn of total reserves), and predicts that reductions in the supply of reserves start to cause significant increases in the EFFR-IOR spread for levels of reserves roughly below \$700 of active excess reserves (below \$1,064 bn of total reserves).
 For the reduced-form approach, the extrapolation to out-of-sample levels of Q is essentially driven by the assumed functional form.
-In contrast, the theoretical extrapolation is based on the explicit equilibrium borrowing-and-lending activity that underlie the equilibrium aggregate demand relationship, $\iota^ = \mathcal{D}(Q; \Pi)$, with the microstructure and policy parameters, Π , calibrated to match the key micro-level and market-level moments that describe the fed funds market (as documented in Section 3).
+In contrast, our quantitative-theoretic extrapolation is based on the explicit equilibrium borrowing-and-lending activity that underlies the equilibrium aggregate demand relationship, $\iota^ = \mathcal{D}(Q;\Pi)$ , with the microstructure and policy parameters, $\Pi$ , calibrated to match the key micro-level and market-level moments that describe the fed funds market.